FoamAngel32/SoftwareGBAVideo/palette.md

-# How to create Palette.png?
+# How to make images in right format?
+Sadly, I don't know if there is any way eaier than this So, Why not just follow these steps?
 ## 1.In Photoshop
  - 1.find the most colorful image in your video.
  - 2.open it in Photoshop, click `Image`>`Mode`>`Indexed Color`